 The first bus leaves at 2:00am and the last bus leaves at 11:00pm.
 To see the times for all buses from London to Paris, enter your specific travel dates in the search bar.

-There are 6 scheduled buses that travel from London to Paris every day, so you have a decent number of options to choose from.
+There are 10 scheduled buses that travel from London to Paris every day, so you have a decent number of options to choose from.
 This includes 9 direct buses, where you can stay on the same bus without having to transfer to a connecting bus at any point during your trip.

 One of the most important cities in the world, London is where the traditional blends seamlessly with the modern.
 As a vibrant modern city, London has something for everyone.
 For visitors interested in the Royal Family as well as their history, check out Buckingham Palace.
 The palace is open all days in summer, but only on selected days in winter.
 The Tower of London, where the crown jewels are put on exhibition, is also a great spot to check out.
 For fans of history, you might not want to miss out on the famous British Museum, considered by many to be the best museum in all of London.
 The museum currently carries an impressive collection of 8 million historic objects from all around the world, making it an eye-opening destination for many.

 London’s food scene reflects its multiculturalism.
 Here you can find restaurants serving cuisines from various countries around the world, from India to Malaysia.
 If you opt for a lavish dining experience, Restaurant Gordon Ramsay, run by the famous chef himself, will be a great choice.
 Also don’t forget to stop by at a local pub and enjoy the beer like a true Londoner.